silvermindmapper/Static-Site/src/content/pages/about.md

 # About Us

-We believe in keeping things simple.
-This website demonstrates that you don't need complex frameworks to create a beautiful, functional website.
+This is a text content just to see how that works to see if it gets pushed.

 ## Our Philosophy